 Cannabis may also have effects on a person’s eye health, with long-term marijuana use potentially negatively affecting the optic nerve.

 Macular Degeneration is a major cause of blindness, especially in older persons.
-However, marijuana use can cause it to appear in young people.
+However, marijuana use may cause it to appear in young people.

 Marijuana has been seen to speed up the deterioration of blood vessels in the eyes, which can cause macular degeneration to manifest sooner than it would for those who do not consume marijuana.

-Red eyes can be difficult to fix, but there are ways to help get rid of stoned eyes, such as a cold compress.
+Stoned eyes can be difficult to fix quickly, but there are several methods to reduce the appearance of high eyes, such as applying a cold compress or using over-the-counter eye drops designed to reduce redness.

-The length of time it takes for red eye to go away can depend on the drug being used.
+The length of time it takes for red eyes to go away can depend on the type of drug being used, how strong the strain of the drug is, and other health factors such as hydration.

 Puffy eyes are a common symptom of drug and marijuana use, but it is treatable.